sedostheatre/sedos.co.uk/input/shows/2018-earthquakes-in-london.md

     order: 4
     title: REVIEWS
 ---

-> It's cabaret, we've got our heads down and we’re dancing and drinking as fast as we can.
-The enemy is on its way, but this time it doesn't have guns and gas it has storms and earthquakes, fire and brimstone
+***"It's cabaret, we've got our heads down and we’re dancing and drinking as fast as we can.
+The enemy is on its way, but this time it doesn't have guns and gas it has storms and earthquakes, fire and brimstone"***

 An all-pervasive fear of the future and a guilty pleasure in the excesses of the present drive Mike Bartlett’s epic rollercoaster of a play from 1968 to 2525 and back again.